Shullsburg, Wisconsin: History

 Shullsburg was founded during the 1820s in parts by Jesse Shull and Henry Gratiot and due to their ventures into lead mining.
 Following the Black Hawk War conflict Gratiot's Grove (Wisconsin) and other small settlements consolidated into Shullsburg.
+Shullsburg is where the term "Badgers" was first coined to describe the local lead miners, per the Milwaukee Journal.
+The oldest known documented reference to the "Badgers" is a location called "Badger Hill" on an 1838 Map titled "A Birdseye View of Shullsburg" by I.W.
+Glines which is in the Archives of the Wisconsin Historical Society.
+The University of Wisconsin adopted the badger as their official mascot in 1889.

 In 1841 Missionary Priest Samuel Mazzuchelli platted the Northeast section of town and named the streets after the virtues of life.
 After arrival of railroad in the 1880s the Water Street Commercial District saw the construction of its many brick and limestone buildings.

 The Shullsburg High School was built in 1900 designed by the town physician Dr. C.C.
 Gratiot.
 The 8-Acre Badger Park, designed by Phelps Wyman, was completed in 1942 by the Works Progress Administration and lights were installed at its baseball park in 1948.
 In February 1943, a collapse at the Mulcahy mine killed two miners, then a second collapse killed six of the rescuers who were trying to dig the first two miners out.
 In 1974 the Emily Franz Scholarship Fund was formed to help high school students pay for college and is today worth 1.8 million dollars.

 The last working lead mine in the Upper Midwest Lead District closed at Shullsburg in 1979 and the town fell on hard times.
 During the 1990s and 2000s the restoration of buildings became important to building preservationists.

 In 2001 a new library and community center was built with private funds only.
 The Townsend Center houses the McCoy Library as well as City Hall, Police and Fire Departments, and public meeting rooms.
 In 2016, Shullsburg was named a Wisconsin Main Street Community.